WOW- I really didn't see that article turning into yet another Apple-bashing "article" from the old Reg

 At least one Reg reader believes that Apple will dodge a recent lawsuit tossed at its caller ID function because the iPhone's caller ID function is a piece of trash.
-Last week, we dutifully reported that a man named Romek Figa has sued Apple for violating his patent on "an automatic incoming telephone call number display system …
+Last week, we dutifully reported that a man named Romek Figa has sued Apple for violating his patent on "an automatic incoming telephone call number display …

 WOW- I really didn't see that article turning into yet another Apple-bashing "article" from the old Reg